 Skill: Representing and Solving Problems Involving Addition and Subtraction

-In addition to teaching arithmetic operations using strategies and reasoning, it is important to introduce these operations in problem-solving contexts.
-In problem solving, students are encouraged to use prior knowledge and make connections to new learning.
-These connections can be broken if students are not presented with a diverse range of problems.
+In addition to teaching mathematical operations using strategies and reasoning, it is important to introduce these operations in problem-solving contexts.
+When solving problems, students should be encouraged to use prior knowledge and make connections to new learning.
+These connections can be weak if students are not presented with a diverse range of problems.
 Students who do not learn to calculate in problem-solving contexts may have great difficulty making these connections later.
 Their understanding of the abstract concept of number and its application may be blurred, and some may not be able to effectively use computational strategies to solve problems.

 The use of problem-solving contexts is equally important for multi-digit number operations.
-When students are given problems, when they are encouraged to come up with an algorithm and use it flexibly, they are given the opportunity to deepen their understanding of operations.
-In the interest of efficiency and in the belief that it is the right thing to do, students are often taught the algorithm to be used to perform operations on multi-digit numbers.
-With this method presented as the "right way" to solve the problem, students struggle to understand and remember this procedure.
-This method often results in inefficient use of the algorithm, lack of accuracy, and limited understanding.
+When students are given problems, encouraged to come up with their own strategy or algorithm, they are given the opportunity to deepen their understanding of operations.
+In the interest of efficiency and in the belief that it is the right thing to do, teachers often teach students an algorithm to perform operations on multi-digit numbers.
+With this method presented as the "right way" to do the calculation, students may struggle to understand and remember this procedure.
+This teaching method often results in inefficient use of the algorithm, lack of accuracy, and limited understanding.
 If, instead, students are encouraged to make sense of the problem and develop their own strategies for solving it, they will demonstrate more fluency and accuracy in their work with operations.

 This will allow them to develop and explore various personal strategies or algorithms.

-To develop effective strategies for students, it is important to provide students with a variety of problem types so that they can grasp the multiple meanings of operations.
+To support students in developing effective strategies, it is important to provide them with a variety of problem types to help them grasp the multiple meanings of operations.
 A well-chosen problem and the application of a thoughtful strategy are more beneficial than a series of mechanically completed exercises.
 Students should be given the time they need to understand and consolidate strategies.

-The exploration of strategies (including flexible algorithms) is essential as these are tangible examples of the number sense and operations sense that students have acquired.
-These strategies and flexible algorithms indicate how they "play" with numbers and operations.
-These strategies that are put on paper have the potential to translate into mental math strategies.
-For example, students who have the opportunity to write their reasoning on paper or who use a number chart to perform a calculation such as (36 + 52) may later follow a similar reasoning mentally.
+The exploration of strategies (including flexible algorithms) is essential as these are tangible outputs of the number and operation sense that students have developed.
+These strategies and flexible algorithms indicate how a student "plays" with numbers and operations.
+These strategies may also have the potential to translate into mental math strategies.
+For example, students who have the opportunity to write their reasoning on paper or who use a hundred chart to perform a calculation such as (36 + 52) may later follow a similar reasoning mentally.

-In addition, it is essential to facilitate mathematical discussions about, for example, these strategies and flexible algorithms.
+In addition, it is essential to facilitate mathematical discussions about these strategies and flexible algorithms.
 These discussions encourage the sharing of strategies and the recognition of connections between them.
-Each student's personal strategies become clearer, more sophisticated, and more effective as they makes connections between them.
+Each student's personal strategies become clearer, more sophisticated, and more effective as they make connections between them.
 In this way, "teachers guide the discussion by using strategies that students have used to initiate understanding of specific mathematical concepts and to direct students' progress towards effective methods" (Ontario Ministry of Education, 2004a, p.
 18).

 The teacher's role is to help students organize their work.
-For example, students can be led to use semi-concrete representations, pointing out that a student who has combined objects shows the same reasoning as the student who wrote the number as a combination.
+For example, students can be supported to use semi-concrete representations; by pointing out that a student who has combined concrete objects is using the same reasoning as the student who wrote the quantities as numbers in a combination.

-Similarly, when a student physically takes 10 groups of 10 ones, sees that it is a group of 100 ones, and calls it a hundred, it can be mentioned that they are using the concept of combination and that it is the same combination that is symbolized by writing the number "1" above the hundreds place value in the standard algorithm.
+Similarly, when a student physically takes 10 groups of 10 ones (rods), sees that it is a group of 100 ones, and calls it a hundred, they are using the concept of regrouping, which can be symbolized by writing the number "1" above the hundreds place value in the standard algorithm.

 Scaffolding by teachers helps students understand the underlying concepts associated with various operations (for example, partitioning in subtraction).
 In addition, the mathematical exchange makes it possible to present new strategies.
 Teachers and students can also model strategies by making sure to verbalize the reasoning behind them.
 Later, the standard algorithm can be presented, ensuring that the students understand the underlying concepts and the reasons for the actions taken.
 Standard algorithms should be seen by students as just another way of performing operations.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 76-78.

 Written Problems Involving Addition and Subtraction